rust-gamedev/rust-gamedev.github.io/content/news/024/index.md

 for a release on Google Play.

-In other news, Macroquad used to depend on rodio+cpal for audio on native platforms, custom WebAudio implementation for web and a custom abstraction on top of both.
+In other news, Macroquad used to depend on rodio+cpal for audio on native platforms and a custom WebAudio implementation for web, with a custom abstraction on top of both.
+This month, Macroquad's audio system was reimplemented on top of raw
-This month macroquad's audio system got reimplemented on top of raw OS APIs - Alsa, OpenSLES, CoreAudio and wasapi.
-And moved away to a crate: [quad-snd].
+OS APIs - ALSA, OpenSLES, CoreAudio and WASAPI.
+This functionality has been extracted into a crate: [quad-snd].

 [macroquad]: https://github.com/not-fl3/macroquad
 [macroquad-android]: https://macroquad.rs/tutorials/android/